Generic Name: itraconazole (IT-ra-KON-a-zole)

 Important safety information:

 - Itraconazole tablets may cause dizziness or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use itraconazole tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
 If you have dizziness or vision changes, do not drive or perform other possibly unsafe tasks.

 - Rarely, itraconazole tablets has been associated with serious and sometimes fatal liver problems, including some cases within the first week of treatment.
 Contact your doctor right away if you notice dark urine; loss of appetite; pale stools; severe stomach pain; unusual tiredness, nausea, or vomiting; or yellowing of the skin or eyes.

 - Hearing loss has been reported in patients taking itraconazole tablets.
 Many of these cases have occurred when itraconazole tablets has been taken along with quinidine.
-The hearing loss usually goes away when itraconazole tablets is stopped but may persist in some patients.
+The hearing loss usually goes away when itraconazole tablets are stopped but may persist in some patients.
 Discuss any questions or concerns with your doctor.

 - Itraconazole tablets only works against fungi; it does not treat viral infections (eg, the common cold).